nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 {% endhighlight %}

-With the code above, a user logging in will be remembered in the sense that their browser will get a valid remember token, but it doesn’t yet do us any good because the current_user method knows only about the temporary session
+With the code above, a user logging in will be remembered in the sense that their browser will get a valid remember token, but it doesn't yet do us any good because the current_user method knows only about the temporary session

 In the case of persistent sessions, we want to retrieve the user from the temporary session if `req.session.user_id` exists, but otherwise we should look for `req.cookies.get("user_id")` to retrieve (and log in) the user corresponding to the persistent session.
 We can accomplish this as follows